nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 add -sl s/STUDENT_INDEX... n/LESSON_INDEX...
 ```

-* Words in `UPPER_CASE` are the parameters that are to be supplied by you.
+* Words in `UPPER_CASE` are the parameters that you need to supply.
 They can contain spaces.
 * Items in square brackets are optional.
 * Parameters can be in any order.
 * If a parameter is expected only once in the command, and you specify it multiple times, only the last occurrence of the parameter will be taken.
 * `...` signals that multiple parameters of this type can be accepted(separated by a space), but there must be at least one parameter present.
   e.g. If the format of a command has `s/STUDENT_INDEX...` then both `s/1 2 3` and `s/1` are acceptable inputs, but not `s/ `.
 * Extraneous parameters for commands that do not take in parameters will be ignored.
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. If the command specifies `help 123`, it will be interpreted as `help`.

 ***